-The final Award contained directions regarding submergence, land acquisition and rehabilitation of the displaced persons.
-The Award defined the meaning of the land, oustee and family.
-The Gujarat Government was to pay to Madhya Pradesh and Maharashtra all costs including compensation, charges, expenses incurred by them for and in respect of compulsory acquisition of land.
+The final Award contained directions regarding submergence, land acquisition and rehabilitation of displaced persons.
+The award defined the meaning of the land, oustee and family.
+The Gujarat Government was to pay to Madhya Pradesh and Maharasthra all costs including compensation, charges, expenses incurred by them for and in respect of compulsory acquisition of land.
 Further, the Tribunal had provided for rehabilitation of oustees and civic amenities to be provided to the oustees.
-The Award also provided that if the State of Gujarat was unable to resettle the oustees or the oustees were being unwilling to occupy the area offered by the States, then the oustees will be resettled by the home state and all expenses for this were to be borne by Gujarat.
+The award also provided that if the State of Gujarat was unable to re-settle the oustees or the oustees being unwilling to occupy the area offered by the States, then the oustees will be re-settled by home State and all expenses for this were to be borne by Gujarat.
 An important mandatory provision regarding rehabilitation was the one contained in Clause XI Sub-clause IV(6)(ii) which stated that no submergence of any area would take place unless the oustees were rehabilitated.